Michael-Warstler-96/Gomoku_Renju_Games/README.md

 # Gomoku_Renju_Games
 Contains C project of Gomoku and Renju games and a replay program that allows users to replay a saved game.
 Gomoku and Renju are both games where two players alternate placing colored stones on a board to attempt five connections in a row.
 Renju is functionally the same as Gomoku except with several additional rules.
+Games involve UI, save states, file I/O, error conditions, and score keeping.

 HOW TO RUN:
 1. These programs are built with a Make file.
 Inside the command prompt inside the project directory type the following: $ make